Retirement Savings on Track? How Much You Should Have by 55 and 60

 After that, think about what expenses may go up or down once you retire to get an idea of how much you’ll need.
 It’s also a good idea to start thinking about where you plan to live out your retirement years, whether aging in place, downsizing or moving to a more expensive location.

 The mid-50s to early 60s is also the time to plan for your debt if you have any.
-Work on paying down any high-interest-rate credit cards or loans and consider whether you will pay off your mortgage before you exit the workforce.
+Work on paying down any high-interest-rate credit cards or loans, and consider whether you will pay off your mortgage before you exit the workforce.
 If you want to lower your bills in retirement and are saving enough, that may be a smart move, especially if you have a high mortgage rate.

-If your cash reserves are low and you have a low mortgage rate, keeping it while you save more may make more sense.
+If your cash reserves are low and you have a low mortgage rate, keeping your mortgage while you save more may be a good option.
 This is where a trusted financial adviser comes in.
-And don’t forget your will and estate plan.
-You should have one at this point, but if you don’t, Carson says to get on with it!

 Featured Sponsor: Raisin